eggjs/egg-feed-bot/README.md

 travis-ci monthly cron job, will collect eggjs changelog then write to https://github.com/eggjs/egg-feed-bot/issues

 `Watch` this repository then you could get a changelog feed notify.

+## RFC

+See details at https://www.yuque.com/atian25/blog/ye11bg or just read the source.